poker-apprentice/hand-evaluator/README.md

 Given a list of hands and community cards, determine how often each hand will win or tie.

+Note: The implementation for this is currently exhaustive, and is not practical for scenarios missing more than about 1-2 cards worth of data.
+A future enhancement will most likely utilize Monte Carlo simulations to approximate the results instead.

 ```ts
 import { Hand, odds } from 'pokher-hand-evaluator';